 You must meet the guidelines based on household size and income.
-Click here for the link to the income/family size information or visit our website at CHIPCoversPaKids.com/Eligibility/ Pages/IncomeChart.aspx.
-Most families can receive CHIP coverage for free.
+Click here for the link to the income/family size information or visit here Most families can receive CHIP coverage for free.
 Others can get the same benefits at a low cost, depending on household size and income.
 There are three main categories of CHIP coverage:

-- Free CHIP There are no required monthly premium payments and no copays for covered services. - Low-cost CHIP Payment of a modest monthly premium that is a portion of the total cost of health insurance coverage is required, and there are copays for some covered services. - Full-cost CHIP Payment of a monthly premium that covers the total cost of health insurance coverage is required, and there are copays for some covered services
+- Free CHIP There are no required monthly premium payments and no copayments for covered services. - Low-cost CHIP Payment of a modest monthly premium that is a portion of the total cost of health insurance coverage is required, and there are copayments for some covered services. - Full-cost CHIP Payment of a monthly premium that covers the total cost of health insurance coverage is required, and there are copayments for some covered services

 Your child cannot be denied coverage based on a pre-existing condition if you meet the eligibility requirements for CHIP.
-However, if your child has a documented serious illness or disability, he or she may be eligible for Medical Assistance rather than for CHIP.
+However, if your child has a documented serious illness or disability, they may be eligible for Medical Assistance rather than for CHIP.
 GHP Kids and your doctor will be able to assist you in obtaining the appropriate coverage in this situation.